 After successfully establishing Fort Clatsop, Oregon, and after discovering over 300 new species of animals and plants throughout the Great Plains and western mountains, the pair returned.
 Meriwether Lewis was named the new governor of the Louisiana Territory.
-On October 11, 1809, Lewis was on his way to Washington D.C. on the famed Natchez Trace, when he mysteriously died at a hotel.
-Many believe he committed suicide, but others believe he was murdered.
+On October 11, 1809, Lewis was on his way to Washington, D.C., on the famed Natchez Trace when he mysteriously died at a hotel.